 When camping in a self-contained RV, you might notice that the sensors on your black water tank are pretty helpful—they let you know when it’s full and needs dumping.

 But what about when you’re not camping?

-Most self-contained RVs have a sensor that tells you how full each tanks is, including the black water tank.
+Most self-contained RVs have a sensor that tells you how full each tank is, including the black water tank.
 Dump your tank when the sensor indicates it’s near 3/4 full capacity.

 However, with some smaller RVs, there’s no sensor.
 You’ll need to keep a careful eye on the water level to determine the fullness of the black tank.

 If you’re like us, you don’t want to store wastewater in your tanks for long periods!
 So, here’s how often we recommend dumping your black water tank: after every single trip.
 Yes, even if it’s just for a day trip.

 You might think that because it’s only been one day, there hasn’t been time for anything to clog up in there.
 But, even if nothing has happened yet, we’d rather be safe than sorry.
 So do yourself a favor and empty that thing when it gets full!